 Q. What can I expect for my follow up appointments?

-Although treatment plans are individualized for each patient, generally speaking your appointment will consist of a combination of manual therapy (hands on treatment), exercises and modalities (heat, ice, vasocompression and/or electric stimulation)
+Although treatment plans are individualized for each patient, generally speaking your appointment will consist of a combination of manual therapy (hands on treatment), exercises and dry needling ( for those needing it)